Sign in to aurora+

-Whether you’ve got a brand new connection, you've moved from Aurora PAYG, you’ve arranged a meter exchange or your meter needed to be replaced due to age or fault, your old meter has been replaced with an advanced meter.
+Whether you’ve got a brand new connection, you've changed your energy plan, you’ve arranged a meter exchange or your meter needed to be replaced due to age or fault, your old meter has been replaced with an advanced meter.

-You’ll get a welcome email within a week of your meter exchange containing your verification code and your code will give you access to the Aurora PAYG+ app and all your energy data from the day your meter was installed.
+You’ll get a welcome email within a week of your meter exchange containing your verification code and your code will give you access to the aurora+ app and all your energy data from the day your meter was installed.

-When electrical work is done at your home or business, your power may need to be turned off for a short time.
+When electrical work is done at your home, your power may need to be turned off for a short time.
 Find out what you can do to prepare for a planned outage.